 Cubicle Job Survival

 Ever wonder how to become a career superstar?
-These articles give you all the advice you'll ever need.
-If you've ever watched "Office Space" or "The Office", there's a lot of relatable anecdotes explored.
-Read about how getting laid off can be a blessing in disguise, how to get bigger and better raises, and basic cubicle life survival tips.
+Read about how getting laid off can be a blessing in disguise, avoid the Sunday Scaries, and basic cubicle life survival tips.

 I've got a new boss and it's not working out the way I'd hoped.
 This post tackles a serious career future indecision as early retirement lurks just around the corner.
-After several years of working for incredible humans, you … [Read more...] about Middle Manager Seeks Help with Career Indecision
+After several years of working for incredible humans, … [Read more...] about Career Indecision Is Driving Me Nuts

 The weekend.
 We look forward to these two days of recurring freedom more than just about anything else.
 We've worked a long week and earned two days to recover.
-After some well-deserved R&R, Sunday evening rolls around … [Read more...] about What Are the Monday Scaries (and How to Avoid Them!)
+After some well-deserved R&R, Sunday evening rolls … [Read more...] about Send the Monday Scaries Packing and Enjoy Sunday Again

-Early Retirement Blogger Transparency: On occasion, I scrounge five minutes from life to read other blogs.
-It's not easy to keep up with the blogging Joneses, not when you work full time and have a family to pay attention … [Read more...] about Cubicle Blogger Transparency (Cubert’s Story)
+What's all the fuss about personal finance blog transparency?
+On occasion, I scrounge five minutes from life to read other blogs.
+It's not easy to keep up with the blogging Joneses, not when you work full time and have a … [Read more...] about Blog Transparency: My Reckoning on Privilege and Opportunity

 Bad bosses are a part of life.
 It’s almost a prerequisite for existence in today’s society, where holding a job is pretty much required, and for a decent part of one’s life.
-Countless bosses who bully are lurking among us. … [Read more...] about How to Avoid Having an Asshole Boss
+Countless bosses who bully are lurking among … [Read more...] about How to Deal With Bad Bosses (and Avoid Becoming One)

 And so, it happened.
 Finally.
 Got a promotion.
-Yippee!!
 I am stoked.
 It feels good to be appreciated and acknowledged for all the hard work and persistence.
-Ironically, I fear that getting promoted complicates my early … [Read more...] about Getting Promoted Complicates Retirement Plans
+Here's the catch - yours truly is angling for early retirement.
+Now I'm left … [Read more...] about How Getting Promoted Delays Retirement Plans